Pin4 Links Post-transcriptional and Transcriptional Responses to Energy Depletion in Yeast

 Abstract

 Adaptation to environmental change is essential in all organisms, with RNA-binding proteins (RBPs) playing critical roles in rapid cellular responses.
 We analyzed the largely uncharacterized yeast RBP Pin4, and its involvement in adaptation to glucose depletion.
-A UV crosslinking technique to identify protein-RNA interactions (reCRAC) revealed that in glucose conditions Pin4 selectively binds a specific motif in 3’ UTRs of mRNAs involved in glycolysis, amino acid, and mitochondrial metabolism.
+UV crosslinking (reCRAC) revealed that in glucose conditions Pin4 binds mRNA 3’ UTRs with preference for a specific motif in mRNAs involved in glycolysis, amino acid, and mitochondrial metabolism.
 Following glucose withdrawal, Pin4-RNA binding was greatly reduced, with residual binding favoring transcripts associated with protein translation.
 Cells lacking Pin4 were greatly impaired in recovery from nutrient starvation and hypersensitive to oxidative stress, consistent with the mRNA targets.
-RNAseq and reporter assays indicated that loss of Pin4 caused increased target mRNA abundance.
-In wildtype yeast, glucose depletion induces “diauxic shift”, with massive changes in transcription patterns.
-Very unexpectedly, this response was almost entirely abolished in cells lacking Pin4, or carrying a point mutation in its RNA-recognition motif.
-We conclude that Pin4 contributes to energy homeostasis by regulating post-transcriptional and transcriptional responses, and postulate that this key stress response pathway is riboregulated.
+RNAseq and reporter assays indicated that loss of Pin4 correlated with some increases in target mRNA abundance.
+In wildtype yeast, glucose depletion induces diauxic shift, with massive changes in transcription patterns.
+Unexpectedly, this response was almost entirely abolished in cells lacking Pin4, its C-terminal prion-like domain, the RNA-recognition motif (RRM) or with an RRM point mutation.
+Pin4 is implicated in sensing energy depletion, which also occurs during the approach to stationary phase.
+We postulate that Pin4 helps coordinate post-transcriptional and transcriptional responses to energy stress, via riboregulation.

 Related articles